bazelbuild/proposals/designs/2022-09-12-native-launchers-python.md

 This proposal would aim to go further and have these launchers available on all platforms, including cross_builds where appropriate toolchains are in place.

 Once this proposal is implemented, it would enable cross-builds of hermetic `py_binary` for all major platforms.
-It would also remove the complexity introduced by having so many chains of nested execution to launch a python program.
+It would also remove the complexity introduced by having so many chains of nested execution to launch a Python program.

 Finally, while this proposal is specific to python, this solution could perhaps be reused for `java_binary`, `sh_binary` and perhaps be made available for any custom rules that require an interpreter to launch.